 During that operation, Europol highlighted what it called “emerging patterns in terrorists abusing online platforms and promoting content intending to radicalize, recruit and propagate terrorist activities.”

-The action against online terrorist propaganda focused mainly on terrorist material by media outlets affiliated with the so-called “Islamic State” and “al-Qaeda”.
+The action against online terrorist propaganda focused mainly on material by media outlets affiliated with the so-called “Islamic State” and “al-Qaeda”.